Vaishnav-K/ATM-Machine-Project/README.md

  - Please Do not enter commas (,) in-between the amounts
  - Ensure that the conditions are satisfied under a certain operation
  - Ie: if an error message is displayed , the updating process wont take place
+ - Customer account details are stored in the file "accounts.txt"
+ - ATM Machine balance details are stored in the file "balance.txt"
+ - Mini-statements of each customer is stored in the file "<Customer_ID>_transactions.txt".

 ## Some of the errors-criteria to avoid are
  - Insufficient money under the required denomination